-Our range of super-stealthy, pedal-assisted electric bikes is built to last and come equipped with the MAHLE Ebikemotion X35+ smart system.
-The system’s battery not only functions as the brains of the whole operation, it's also the beating heart too.
-And in very much the same way as the human heart, it must be cared for to continue functioning to peak efficiency over the course of its lifetime.
+Our range of super-stealthy, pedal-assisted electric bikes is built to last and comes equipped with the MAHLE SmartBike Systems X35+ drive system.
+The X35's battery doesn't just function as the brains of the whole operation, it's also the beating heart too.
+And in very much the same way as the human heart, it needs a little TLC to continue functioning efficiently over the course of its lifespan.
 To this end, we outline our top tips for caring for your electric bike.

 Caring for your electric bike

 To truly maximise the potential of your e-bike, it's absolutely essential that you take all the necessary steps to preserve battery health.
-Doing so will ensure that it continues to operate at peak efficiency for the entirety of its lifetime.
-The purpose of this guide is to help you prolong the lifespan of your e-bike’s battery by outlining some good habits to get into when storing and charging your bike.
+Doing so will ensure that it continues to operate at peak efficiency for the entirety of its lifespan.

 What constitutes a charge cycle?

 One full charge cycle consists of the battery being charged to 100% when fully depleted.
 Charging from 80 to 100% on five occasions or 25% to 100% three times also constitutes a full charge cycle.
 Obviously, in practice, you may wish to top up the battery before or after every ride.

-As with any Li-Ion battery, it’s vital to charge, discharge, and store the bike within a specified temperature range.
-This will help maintain the batterie’s ability to hold a full charge.
-It is seldom something we think about, but even leaving your e-bike in the back of a car on a hot summers day should be avoided at all costs.
-Doing so undoubtedly exceed the temperature ranges quoted below and will have a detrimental effect on its long-term performance.
+As with any Li-Ion battery, it's vital to charge, discharge, and store the bike within a specified temperature range.
+This will help maintain the battery's ability to hold a full charge.
+It is seldom something we think about, but even leaving your e-bike in the back of a car on a hot summer's day should be avoided at all costs.
+Doing so undoubtedly exceeds the temperature ranges quoted below and will have a detrimental effect on its long-term performance.